 10 Ways to Kick-Start a Freelance Copywriting Career

-If you already have a job as a copywriter in an agency, you may be tired of working long hours on projects that do not inspire you.
-There comes a time in every copywriter's career when the thought of going it alone, as a freelancer, looks tempting.
+There comes a time in every copywriter's career when the thought of going it alone — as a freelancer — looks tempting.
 And why not?
-You set your own hours, can charge at least double what you make as a full-time employee.
+You set your own hours and can charge at least double what you make as a full-time employee.

 1. Start with the Basics

-It's not just the big businesses that need a plan of action.
-As a freelancer, you are the business and you need a plan too.
-Not only does this give you the information you need to identify your goals, it also gives you key information you can use to market yourself to potential clients.
+It's not just big businesses that need a plan of action.
+As a freelancer, you are the business and you need a plan, too.

 3. Set Your Rates

 Deciding what you're going to charge is one of the most difficult decisions you'll have to make as a freelance copywriter.
-It's crucial that you set your rates right from the start.
+It's crucial to set your rates right from the start.

-Your first decision is whether to charge by the hour, by the project, or to include both rate types.
+Your first decision is whether to charge by the hour, by the project or to include both rates.
 Your rates will also affect how you work with clients and get paid.
 Spend a lot of time developing your rates and evaluate what you can live with for a fee beforehand because clients don't want to work with freelancers who are constantly changing their rates and rate types.

 4. Create Writing Samples

 You can't show off your writing talent if you have no samples.
-If you don't have any writing samples to your credit, there is an easy solution.
-Spec Ads give you the chance to create writing samples even if you don't have any copywriting projects under your belt.
-Spec Ads aren't just for copywriters with limited or no experience.
+If you don't have any writing samples to your credit, don't fret — there's an easy solution.
+Spec ads (speculative advertising) give you the chance to create samples even if you don't have any copywriting projects under your belt.
+And they're not just for copywriters with limited or no experience.
 They are an excellent way for you to show potential clients how you would write for their particular industry.

 5. Refine Your Online Portfolio